Tommy Nelson (actor): Personal life

 Nelson was born in West Haven, Connecticut, and attended West Haven High School.
 He played guitar in jazz band and was actively involved in theatre including productions of The Drowsy Chaperone and The Laramie Project.
 In 2015 he was the recipient of the Connecticut Association of Schools Fine Arts Award for the Music/Theatre Division.

 A Philadelphia Eagles fan, he played football during his senior year.
 Growing up, his favorite player was Brian Dawkins.

 From September 2015 to December 2017, he attended the Film, Television, Voice-overs, & Commercial Acting (FTVC) Pace University School of Performing Arts program.
 He left in January 2018 to focus on acting.

 Despite having naturally brown hair, Nelson admitted in an interview with BUILD Series that he kept his hair blonde and adopted the wardrobe of his character from The Cat and the Moon (joggers, sweatshirt, and a gold chain) for six months after filming ended.
 This can be seen in his appearance on Better Call Saul.

 Nelson began dating Alexanna Brier, his Sour Honey co-star, in 2023.
 They married on September 11 of that year.
+They divorced within a year of the marriage.